 The project will conduct public consultations on the key findings with relevant decision-makers at national and EU levels.
 The deployment will be coordinated with the Adelphi-led project „Facilitating socially just carbon pricing policies in CEE”.

 This project is part of the European Climate Initiative (EUKI).
-EUKI is a project financing instrument by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+EUKI is a project financing instrument by the Federal Ministry for Economic Affairs and Climate Action (BMWK).
 The EUKI competition for project ideas is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 It is the overarching goal of the EUKI to foster climate cooperation within the European Union (EU) in order to mitigate greenhouse gas emission